PascalBod/lm-efr32-simplicityStudio/README.md

 8. In the Project Explorer View, right-click the name of the project (`empty`) and select **Build Project**.
 9. Once the build is finished, right-click `empty` again and select **Run As > 1 Silicon Labs ARM Program**.
 The blue LED near the USB connector should blink for a short period of time.

+You can then try the **Platform - Blink Bare-metal** sample application, whick makes blink the board's LED.